 Permanent acquired childhood hearing loss can occur due to the following reasons amongst others:

 In some cases these illnesses will only affect one ear, and can easily be missed since your child will still seem to hear well.
-I would recommend that whenever your child had one of the abovementioned illnesses or infections that he/she is closely monitored and brought in to the audiologist for a hearing test or screening to ensure that hearing has not been affected.
-Parents should also ensure that children are not exposed to loud sounds and whenever your child had a major hospitalisation, be informed about which medications was administered – especially IV medication and IV antibiotics since these could potentially be ototoxic.
+I would recommend that whenever your child had one of the above-mentioned illnesses or infections that he/she is closely monitored and brought in to the audiologist for a hearing test or screening to ensure that hearing has not been affected.
+Parents should also ensure that children are not exposed to loud sounds and whenever your child had a major hospitalization, be informed about which medication was administered – especially IV medication and IV antibiotics since these could potentially be ototoxic.

-Developmental milestones as well as behaviour can often be a tell-tale sign that hearing should be looked at.
+Developmental milestones as well as behavior can often be a tell-tale sign that hearing should be looked at.
 Here are some guidelines for communication, speech & language development in the first 2 years of life.

 Startle at loud sounds